 DESCRIPTION PERFORMANCE

 A black multi-layered coating of Aluminum Titanium Nitride is produced by the physical vapor deposition (PVD) process.
-The coating is about .0001” thickenss and is exceptionally hard (approximately 4400 Vickers hardness).
+The coating is about .0001” thickness and is exceptionally hard (approximately 4400 Vickers hardness).
 AITiN has a very low coefficient of friction to reduce chip welding and tools can be operated at 25-40% faster feeds and speeds than TiN.
 AITiN coated tools last up to 1000% longer than TiN coated solid carbide tools when machining hard abrasive materials and high temperature alloys.
 Can be used for ferrous and non-ferrous metals.

 APPLICATIONS PRECAUTIONS